 Communities located in an area that climate change is rendering uninhabitable may respond with one or a combination of strategies to move critical infrastructure out of harm's way: relocation, site expansion, and protection-in-place.
 Collectively, these strategies are known as “CDR strategies.”

-Climate-motivated relocation is taking place all over the world and with increasing frequency.
-In the United States, Tribal Nations’ climate-motivated relocation initiatives are neither mandated nor directed by the federal government.
+Environmentally-motivated relocation is taking place all over the world and with increasing frequency.
+In the United States, Tribal Nations’ environmentally-motivated relocation initiatives are neither mandated nor directed by the federal government.
 Rather, these efforts are elective and Tribally-led, which is why relocation is referred to as “voluntary” and “community-driven,” to differentiate it from Tribal Nations’ painful histories of forced relocation.

-Due to the complexity and scale of these projects, as well as the increasing severity of climate-induced conditions, Tribal communities may implement a changing combination of strategies over time.
+Due to the complexity and scale of these projects, as well as the increasing severity of conditions due to extreme weather events, Tribal communities may implement a changing combination of strategies over time.
 Additionally, each of these strategies may be referred to by a different name depending on the Tribal community.

 The following graphics and captions, adapted from The Unmet Needs of Environmentally Threatened Alaska Native Villages: Assessment and Recommendations with permission from the Alaska Native Tribal Health Consortium, describe each strategy and some common terms by which it is known.